tessercat/daoistic-data/blog/social-media/notes.md

 when they're too sure of themselves.
 When people aren't even aware
-that they're messing with something beyond their own comprehension, they get a sharp reminder when they're troubled by illness or when they make a mistake.
+that they're messing with something beyond their comprehension, they get a sharp reminder when they're troubled by illness or by making a mistake.